AlexSmet/ExtButtonProgress/README.md

 Just add file ExtButtonProgress.swift in your project.
 Use method showProgressIndicator( width:color:backgroundColor:) to begin show progress indicator and method hideProgressIndicator() to hide indicator.

+Important!
+Button must be circular for using this extension.

 ## Author
 Created by Alexander Smetannikov (alexsmetdev@gmail.com)